fc-minecraft/artemis-md/dockingtestP1b.md

 ~~Step 2: Middle ring should be set to blue~~
 Step 3: Outer ring should be set to red

+(Auto-complete AI active.
+Step 1 and Step 2 has been automatically completed)
 ```ghost
 null
 ```